 Get yourself tested completely and talk to your physicians about the amount of multivitamins to be taken on an everyday basis.

 Another important altercation for a healthy lifestyle to prevent COVID-19 would be to stop drinking alcohol and smoking cigarettes.

 In general, consumption of alcohol is seen to have a negative effect on your immune system.
-It can weaken your ability to fight infections and thus increase your risk of getting infected by the virus.
-Thus, reducing or completely removing alcohol from your lifestyle is advisable.
+It can weaken your ability to fight infections and thus increase your risk of getting infected by the coronavirus.
+Thus, reducing or completely removing alcohol from your healthy lifestyle is advisable.
 It is also noted that alcohol alters your ability to make rational decisions and you might not follow the rules to wear a mask and follow social distancing when you are under its spell.

-Since coronavirus impacts the respiratory system severely, another lifestyle change that you should bring is to stop smoking altogether.
+Since coronavirus impacts the respiratory system severely, another healthy lifestyle change that you should bring is to stop smoking altogether.
 Smoking fills your lungs with tar reducing its capacity to hold oxygen while weakening your respiratory system as well.
 To increase the capacity of your lungs and clean them of any dirt and tar, there are several easy yoga poses that one might try like anulom-vilom, kapalbhati, Matsya aasan or fish pose and many.

 4. Stay Active

 While the gyms are closed, you can stay active by including yoga or aerobics at your home itself.
 Doctors suggest that doing 30-minutes light exercise or walking/jogging can do wonders for your health.
 It can boost your immunity system, release endorphins and keep your body fit and in shape.
 Endorphins are also known as the happy hormone that helps you cope with stress and feel cheerful.
 If you don’t know how to start a healthy lifestyle to prevent COVID-19, there are several apps in the market which are available in both paid and free versions to guide you with your journey to staying active during lockdown at home.